bokeh/bokeh/sphinx/source/docs/user_guide/data.rst

   just referenced for the ``x`` and ``y`` arguments.

 .. note::
-    Bokeh assumes that all columns in a ``ColumnDataSource`` each have the same length at all times.
+    Bokeh assumes that all columns in a ColumnDataSource each have the same length at all times.
 For this reason, make sure to always update all columns of a ColumnDataSource at the same time.

+.. _userguide_data_cds_pandas_data_frame:

 Using a pandas DataFrame
 ~~~~~~~~~~~~~~~~~~~~~~~~

-The ``data`` parameter can also be a pandas ``DataFrame`` or ``GroupBy`` object:.:
+The ``data`` parameter can also be a pandas ``DataFrame`` or ``GroupBy`` object:

 .. code-block:: python

    source = ColumnDataSource(df)

-If you use a pandas ``DataFrame``, the resulting CDS in Bokeh will have columns
+If you use a pandas ``DataFrame``, the resulting ColumnDataSource in Bokeh will
-that correspond to the columns of the ``DataFrame``.
-The naming of the columns
+have columns that correspond to the columns of the ``DataFrame``.
+The naming of
-follows these rules:
+the columns follows these rules:

 * The index of the ``DataFrame`` will be reset, so if the ``DataFrame`` has a
-  named index column, the CDS will also have a column with this name.
+  named index column, the ColumnDataSource will also have a column with this
+  name.
-* If the index name is ``None``, then the CDS will be assigned a
+* If the index name is ``None``, the ColumnDataSource will have a generic name:
-  generic name: It will be ``index`` if it is available, otherwise it will be
-  ``level_0``.
+  either ``index`` (if that name is available), or ``level_0``.

+.. _userguide_data_cds_pandas_multi_index:

 Using a pandas MultiIndex
 ~~~~~~~~~~~~~~~~~~~~~~~~~
-If you use a pandas ``MultiIndex`` as the basis for a Bokeh ``ColumnsDataSource``, Bokeh will flatten the columns and indices before creating the CDS.
-For the index, an index of tuples will be created, and the names of the ``MultiIndex`` will be joined with an underscore.
+If you use a pandas ``MultiIndex`` as the basis for a Bokeh ``ColumnsDataSource``, Bokeh flattens the columns and indices before creating the ColumnDataSource.
+For the index, Bokeh creates an index of tuples joins the names of the ``MultiIndex`` with an underscore.
 The column names will also be joined with an underscore.
 For example:

 .. code-block:: python